Bruce Woodley: The Seekers

+Work with Paul Simon

-During 1965, while in London, Woodley met Paul Simon, following the poor performance of Wednesday Morning 3 A.M. and just prior to the success of Simon and Garfunkel.
-Simon and Woodley co-wrote the million-selling "Red Rubber Ball"—later a Top Five hit for US group The Cyrkle.
-The Simon and Woodley collaboration also provided "I Wish You Could Be Here" and "Cloudy".
-The Seekers later recorded these three songs, and "Cloudy" became an album track on Simon and Garfunkel's hit 1966 album Parsley, Sage, Rosemary and Thyme—the only Simon and Woodley song to appear on both groups' album.
+During 1965, while in London, Woodley met Paul Simon, following the poor performance of Wednesday Morning 3 A.M. and just prior to the success of Simon and Garfunkel. and prior to the success of Simon's "The Sounds of Silence."
+Simon and Woodley co-wrote three songs: the million-selling "Red Rubber Ball"—later a Top Five hit for US group The Cyrkle.; "I Wish You Could Be Here," which The Cyrkle and The Seekers both recorded; and "Cloudy" which became an album track on Simon and Garfunkel's hit 1966 album Parsley, Sage, Rosemary and Thyme—the only Simon and Woodley song to appear on both Simon & Garfunkel and The Seekers' albums.
 However, Woodley's relationship with Simon had deteriorated and Woodley later struggled to get his share of the royalties—his songwriting credit on "Cloudy" was omitted from the release of Parsley, Sage, Rosemary and Thyme.
-However, Simon does receive a credit for the song on The Seekers' album, Seekers Seen in Green.
+Woodley and Simon stopped working together due to the mentioned royalty problems and creative differences, and the collaborations ended after that.

-Going solo
+Going Solo

 Woodley's first solo venture was a production company called Pennywheel, which saw him release a number of products for children, including a "Build an Alphabet" set of blocks and the 1969 EP and board book, "Friday St. Fantasy".
-In 1969, Bruce headed off to America to sell the songs he had been writing, and was to remain there for several years.
+In 1969, Bruce headed off to America to sell songs he had been writing, and was to remain there for several years.
 During this period he collaborated with a number of writers including John Farrar and Australian folk singer Hans Poulsen.
-Their compositions "Lady Scorpio" performed by Australian band The Strangers, "Monty and Me" performed by Zoot (which included a young Rick Springfield) and "Boom-Sha-La-La-Lo" which became a hit for Poulsen.

-In 1971, Woodley released his first solo album, entitled Just Good Friends.
-In a reaction to the folk stereotype of the Seekers, the original album cover featured two naked models having sex.
-This was deemed too raunchy for Australia and the cover was replaced by a photo of Woodley.
-The original cover, however, was allowed in New Zealand, and this version of the album is a collectors item today.
-Three years later, Woodley contributed to an Australian-themed album put out by Viscount cigarettes, called The Roaring Days Vol. 1 (after a Henry Lawson poem).
-A second volume never eventuated.
-He also had a hit song called "Love Me Tonight Baby".
-The album featured Woodley performing the traditional folk song "Eumerella Shore" and some of his own compositions, including "The Bush Girl", which he would later re-record for a double album in 1987, with The Seekers in 1997 and 2000, and with his daughter Claire Woodley in 2001.